On 3rd September 2020, Masaaki Sakai started a Twitter account. Masaaki Sakai's new Twitter account!

 Some information from a Japanese friend about whether Masaaki Sakai had received any martial arts training for the role:

 "He is not a martial arts specialist.
 He somehow learned it for the drama.
+Japanese TV has samurai drama tradition, so actors can take it into their performances.
+Masaaki Sakai is now known as a very versatile actor."

 In the original Japanese version, the Monkey character's name is "Songoku" (Son is Family Name.
 Goku is first name).